M.A.T. in Elementary Education (an Urban Accelerated Certificate and Master’s (UACM) Program)

-The Urban Accelerated Certificate and Master’s (UACM) program is an exciting alternative teaching certification and Master of Education (M.Ed.) degree program that celebrates urban education of elementary school students (PreK-5th).
+The M.A.T. in Elementary Education (an Urban Accelerated Certificate and Master’s (UACM) program) is an exciting alternative teaching certification and masters degree program that celebrates urban education of elementary school students (PreK-5th).
 Each year, a cohort of up to 25 master’s degree students are accepted.

 PHASE I: Teacher Certification (PreK-5th) & ESOL Endorsement

-- First Year: Students complete the Early Childhood and Elementary Education (Pre-K-5th grade) certification and English to Speakers of Other Languages (ESOL) endorsement.
+- Students complete the Early Childhood and Elementary Education (Pre-K-5th grade) certification and English to Speakers of Other Languages (ESOL) endorsement.

 - Our cornerstone course, Culturally Responsive Pedagogy, lays the foundation for preparing teachers to promote the success of elementary students in urban schools, and is interwoven throughout the program.